-Physical Health and Wellness: WWP Physical Health and Wellness assists warriors in making changes to improve their health.
-Through movement, nutritional and sleep education, coaching, goal setting, and skill-building, warriors are empowered to make long-term changes toward a healthier life.
-The cornerstone of the program is a 90-day coaching program, which helps warriors adopt an active lifestyle and better nutrition habits.
+Physical Health and Wellness: WWP's Physical Health and Wellness program empowers warriors to adopt healthier lifestyles through movement, nutrition and sleep education, coaching, goal setting, and skill-building.
+The cornerstone of the program is a 90-day coaching program delivered in person and virtually by full time staff, which helps warriors adopt an active lifestyle and better nutritional habits.
 Warriors reach their goals through various activities and challenges that help them improve their physical health, mental health, and overall well-being.

 Adaptive Sports: The WWP Adaptive Sports program empowers warriors to unleash their highest potential by participating in modified athletic opportunities designed for their individual abilities.
-Through single and multi- day clinics, warriors learn to use adaptive sports equipment and develop athletic skills.
+Through single and multi-day clinics, warriors learn to use adaptive sports equipment and develop athletic skills.
 Additionally, warriors are introduced to seasoned adaptive sports athletes and connected with local resources.
 This lays the groundwork for them to continue improving their physical fitness while connecting with other veterans and their community through sport.

-Soldier Ride®: WWP's Soldier Ride® is a unique, multi-day cycling event that helps warriors build their confidence and strength through shared physical activities and bonds of service in a supportive environment.
+Soldier Ride®: WWP's Soldier Ride® originated as a unique, multi-day cycling event that helps warriors build their confidence and strength through shared physical activities and bonds of service in a supportive environment.
 The program incorporates skill-building practices that accommodate all ability levels.
 Warriors never ride alone; they move forward together, as a unit, just as they did during their military service.
+Over the years, Soldier Ride has expanded to incorporate a variety of options to serve warriors.
+These include traditional and adaptive road biking, mountain biking, skiing, snowboarding, virtual events, training challenges, as well as skills development camps.

-Mental and Brain Health Programs
+Mental Health and Wellness Programs